beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 ## `scanf()`, `fscanf()`, `sscanf()` {#man-scanf}

-Read formatted string, character, or numeric data from the console or from a file.
+Read formatted string, character, or numeric data from the console or from a file

 ### Synopsis {.unnumbered .unlisted}